ZeroPivot/ZeroPivot/README.md

 ### Hi there 👋

-Arity here; I am a Computer Scientist & Mathematician, as well as an Artist--who focuses on Algorithms primarily written in the Ruby Programming Language.
+Arity here; I am a Computer Scientist [ROCKSTAR] & Mathematician, as well as an Artist--who focuses on Algorithms primarily written in the Ruby Programming Language.

 I am also starting a long-term game project in DragonRuby.